ohduran/ohduran.github.io/_collections/_books/2018-12-24-politics-and-the-english-language.md

 ---
 layout: post
-title:  "Politics and the English Language"
+title:  Politics and the English Language
 author: George Orwell
 categories: [books]
 tags: [language]
 permalink: /politics-and-the-english-language
 image: https://images-eu.ssl-images-amazon.com/images/I/418Xj79ENkL.jpg
-description: "How we speak affects how we think; and politics is full of bad speaking, which clouds our minds and how we vote."
+description: How we speak affects how we think; and politics is full of bad speaking, which clouds our minds and how we vote.
 rating: 3
 ---